simvue-io/docs/docs/python-client.md

 export SIMVUE_URL=
 export SIMVUE_TOKEN=
 ```
+Environment variables take precedance over the configuration file.

-The exact values to use can be obtained most simply from the web UI by clicking **Create new run**.
+The exact values to use can be obtained from the web UI by clicking **Create new run**.

 ## Usage